jiandinglixiang/openim-chat/HOW_TO_SETUP_LIVEKIT_SERVER.md

-# Setting Up LiveKit Server for OpenIM Chat
+# LiveKit 服务器配置 for OpenIM Chat

 OpenIM Chat uses the LiveKit server as the media server to support video calls and video meeting services.